China Tours from Germany

 What about drinks?

-What are the toilet facilities like on tour?
+What are the toilet facilities like on China tour?

-A: All of our hotels have western style bathrooms and toilets.
-Obviously in the more remote areas, they may be a little more basic, but clean and simple is common.
+A: All of our hotels picked for your China tour package have western style bathrooms and toilets.
+Obviously in the more remote areas where some German travelers would like to take an adventure, the guesthouses may be a little more basic, but clean and simple is common.
 Whilst sightseeing, toilet facilities at restaurants and local tourist sites can vary and we would recommend that you carry tissues, wet wipes or disinfectant gel with you, “just in case”.

 What should I pack?